simon-cybersec/weather-satellites/README.md

 # Weather satellites
-Little bash script for updating the satellite TLE data.
+Little bash script for updating satellite TLE data.
 Used by [wxtoimg decoder](https://wxtoimgrestored.xyz/) for decoding images received from weather satellites.